argonjs/design-tools/_aframe/part04.md

 {% endhighlight %}

- The sphere will react to the click-event, the mouseeneter-event, and the mouseleave-event.
+ The sphere will react to the click-event, the mouseenter-event, and the mouseleave-event.
 These events make the sphere reactive to the cursor.
 Here is the component that makes this possible:

 {% highlight html %}
     <script>
       AFRAME.registerComponent('cursor-listener', {
         init: function () {